DerekDenHartigh/Unit-4-Test-Practice/readMe.md

     user can modify villain information - including images user see's a fallback image for broken image paths user is alerted when invalid villain is targeted for removal/updating

+FYI a lot of the text was shamelessly ripped from the internet from wikipedia and